Explore this resource

 - What is your current knowledge of schemas?

 - How can the knowledge of schemas improve children’s learning?
-Read Building the Ambition: Section 6 to answer this question more fully.
+Read Realising the ambition: Being Me to answer this question more fully.

 - How can you use your knowledge of schemas to improve children’s learning environment?